leanderseige/eurorackdiy/PSU.md

-# UNFINISHED WORK IN PROGRESS
+# A Power Supply for my DIY Eurorack

 **WARNING!
 This device operates with high voltage.
 This is life-threateningly dangerous!
 This is a documentation.
 Not a manual.
+I may have made mistakes.
 If you try to build a similar device, the entire risk is yours alone!
 If you do not feel 100% safe in handling high voltage, do not do it and buy a safe, industrially manufactured device.**

 If you find mistakes or suggestions for improvement, please don't hesitate and send them my way.

-# A PSU for my Eurorack
+## The Power Supply

 <img src="photos/psu.jpg" width="600">

 <img src="photos/psuinside1.jpg" width="300" style="display:inline-block;"> <img src="photos/psuoutside1.jpg" width="300">

-# Circuit Diagram
+## Circuit Diagram

 I chose this circuit as a basis for my power supply: https://syntherjack.net/modular-synth-power-supply/